ANHB5443 Anatomical Sciences Dissertation Part 2

 - Contact hours

-- students attend a series of meetings with their project supervisors and seminars and tutorials as required
+- students attend a series of meetings with their project supervisors and seminars and Practical Classes as required

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.